It’s time for schools, businesses and commercial premises to start preparing for life after lockdown.

 Cardiff’s Principality Stadium, for instance, has been transformed into Dragon’s Heart field hospital, with more than 2,000 beds to facilitate the NHS during the Coronavirus pandemic.
 This was one of the first to introduce a thermal imaging-based skin surface temperature screening system to provide rapid, contactless detection of anyone displaying a high temperature as they enter the area.

 Care homes are also turning to this technology as an active precautionary measure to monitor both staff and visitors, such as Zest Care Homes, who have implemented the use of thermal cameras in their homes in Birmingham and Northern Ireland.
-No one who exceeds the maximum pre-set temperature on the camera is not permitted to enter the care home.
+No one who exceeds the maximum pre-set temperature on the camera is permitted to enter the care home.

 Thermal cameras are now being widely implemented in commercial premises such as: schools, hospitals, airports, commuter stations (such as train and bus stations), offices, warehouses, factories and retail stores.